solomonhas/CS422-ARA/logs/log.md

     - Gave the notes a hierarchy system.
     - Messed around with the GUI, tried to format it better (buggy).

+## Date: 04/21/2024 - Group Meeting
+- **Meeting Time:** 6:00 PM - 6:30 PM
+- **Notes:**
+  - Updated SDS with sections that we have changed.
+  - Talked about combining as much code as we can to make it more user friendly.
+  - UI and notetaking should be on one file.

 ## Date: 4/25/2024
 **Logged by:** Areyan Rastawan